Most beginning cyclists push too big a gear; down shift and spin a smaller gear

 Identify secure bike parking options.

 Get management involved - recruit top-level individuals to ride and encourage others.

 Encourage co-workers to register and participate.
-Provide low-cost
+Provide low-cost incentives to participants

 Create various challenges in your workplace such as

 Older employees vs. younger